Lynda Gibson

 Lynda Jane Wiseman "Gibbo" Gibson (21 March 1956 – 2 January 2004) was an Australian comedian and actress.

-Early life
+Early life and education

+Lynda Jane Wiseman Gibson was born on 21 March 1956.

 After being trained at the Nimrod in Sydney, Gibson relocated to Albury–Wodonga to join the Murray River Performing Group in 1981.
-Gibson relocated to Melbourne four years later and became active in local theatre, stand-up comedy and cabaret.
+Gibson relocated to Melbourne four years later and became active in local theatre, stand-up comedy, and cabaret.